PRF Full Form: Platelet-Rich Fibrin — Uses in Implant & Bone Graft Surgery | Dazzle Dental

 Q2: Does PRF guarantee faster healing?

 PRF demonstrably accelerates early healing in published controlled studies — but it does not override the fundamental biology of bone formation or eliminate the need for adequate graft consolidation time.
-Sinus lifts with PRF are typically ready 4–6 weeks earlier than without PRF.
-PRF is an adjunct that optimises healing, not a shortcut.
+Sinus lifts with PRF are typically ready 4–6 weeks earlier than graft alone; osseointegration of implants is not meaningfully shortened by PRF addition.

 At Dazzle, PRF preparation is included in implant surgery and bone grafting procedures where it is used.
 It is not an optional upsell charged separately for routine implant cases.